“From the past to the future: 40 years of environmental protection in Poland”

 10.25-10.50 – Address by a representative of the Ministry of Climate and Environment’s management and ceremony to present honorary awards for services to environmental and climate protection

-10.50-11.00 – Address by Prof. Maciej Nowicki, PhD, Eng., twice Minister of the Environment in 1991 and from 2007 to 2010
+10.50-11.00 – Address by Prof. Maciej Nowicki, PhD, DSc, Eng., Minister of Environmental Protection, Natural Resources and Forestry (1991) and Minister of the Environment (2007–2010)

-11.00-11.10 – Speech by Leena Ylä-Mononen, Executive Director of the European Environment Agency (EEA)
+11.00-11.10 – Address by Leena Ylä-Mononen, Executive Director of the European Environment Agency (EEA)

 11.10 – 12.10